NexTash/mail/README.md

 ## Frontend UI

-Frappe Mail ships with its own frontend UI that can be used for managing emails.
+NexTash mail ships with its own frontend UI that can be used for managing emails.

 ![Send Mail](docs/screenshots/send-mail.png)